vanikanoria/portfolio/README.md

 * Workflow Use Case Clustering

+As a Product Data Analyst at Unqork, I quantified characteristics of applications created using Unqork’s software and applied clustering algorithms to categorize use cases, leading to a pivot in product strategy and saving 70% of engineering resources allocated.

 * Generating Fashion Images using Generative Adversarial Networks

-I use Fashion-MNIST data to train a model that generates fashion images from random noise, uses a discriminator to predict which of the images are fake, and uses the feedback loop during training to improve upon the images generated.
-I.e. make them more and more realistic and harder to distinguish from the real images.
+I use Fashion-MNIST data to train a model that generates fashion images from random noise.
+The Generative Adversarial Network (GAN) uses a discriminator to predict which of the images are fake, and uses the feedback loop during training to improve upon the images generated.

 **Probability Models**